 Echeveria 'Dick's Pink'

 Echeveria 'Dick's Pink' is a succulent with solitary, medium-sized rosette, up to 10 inches (25 cm) in diameter, on an elongating, thick stem.
 Leaves are bluish to purple-grey with attractively contrasting, red frilled margins.
-Leaf color changes through the season and is more purple in winter and more blue when in active growth in spring and summer.
+Leaf color changes through the season and is more purple in winter and bluer when in active growth in spring and summer.
 The stout flower stalks rise above the foliage bearing large, light red flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).